7 Reasons Hypnosis Works When Willpower Does Not

 FAQ

-No, but they’re close cousins.
-Both calm the mind, but hypnosis goes a step deeper by working directly with the subconscious to shift core beliefs and habits.
+No, but they are close cousins.
+Both calm the mind, but it goes a step deeper by working directly with the subconscious to shift core beliefs and habits.

 Yes!
 Many clients use self-hypnosis techniques in between sessions to reinforce their progress.